great-expectations/great_expectations/docs/guides/expectations/creating_custom_expectations/how_to_create_custom_column_aggregate_expectations.md

 #### 5. Validate

-In this step, we simply need to validate that the results of our metrics meet our Expectation.
+In this step, we simply need to validate that the results of our Metrics meet our Expectation.

 The validate method is implemented as `_validate`.
-This method takes a dictionary named `metrics`, which contains all metrics requested by your metric dependencies, and performs a simple validation against your success keys (i.e. important thresholds) in order to return a dictionary indicating whether the Expectation has evaluated successfully or not:
+This method takes a dictionary named `metrics`, which contains all Metrics requested by your Metric dependencies, and performs a simple validation against your success keys (i.e. important thresholds) in order to return a dictionary indicating whether the Expectation has evaluated successfully or not:

 ```python file=../../../../examples/expectations/column_custom_max_expectation.py#L73-L108
 ```